-2) Use Lists – Both bulleted lists and numerical lists will increase the readability of your article by making it easier to scan and keeping the content organized.
+Both bulleted lists and numerical lists will increase the readability of your article by making it easier to scan and keeping the content organized.

 Like the first two points, short paragraphs will make your writing easier to scan.
 A reader that is looking for a specific piece of information is likely to scan, but unlikely to fully read an entire article.
 Simply put, short paragraphs help readers find what they are looking for.

-5) Allow Text to be Re-Sized by the User – Not all readers prefer to view text in a medium font size.
+Not all readers prefer to view text in a medium font size.
 In fact, some need larger fonts in order to be able to read the text at all.
 Internet browsers allow readers to change the text size (although many users are not aware of this).

 However, if the page is designed with a pixel-specific font size, Internet Explore users will not be able to adjust the text size.
 To avoid this, design with a text size of small, medium or large and control the size of specific text within the page by using percentages (for example using a medium text size, code headings to be 110% instead of specifying a size in pixels).